Urban Analysis and Planning Methods (BYG500)

 Content

 The course consists of a theoretical part with lectures and literature seminars, and project work in groups.
 Every phase of the planning process is discussed, from analysis of the current situation and the identification of the planning problem to the choice of a development alternative.
 Different methods of planning and their usefulness in different situations are explored, together with the implications the planner's role has on them.
-The development towards more user-involvement is discussed and methods to support this are introduced, particularly where actions are taken in light of large societal issues like the sustainable development.
+The development towards more user-involvement is discussed and methods to support this are introduced, particularly where actions are taken in light of large societal issues like sustainable development.

 Through the project work. students are able to apply various urban analysis and planning methods to real life cases.